 See international equivalent qualifications on the International Office website.

 If English is not your first language, you need to meet this profile level:

 Further information about English language requirements and profile levels.

 Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.

 Contemporary vocal, instrumental and orchestral music; electro-acoustic music and live electronics; music with film and mixed media; cultural transfer through composition; traditional media, such as brass band and choral work.

-Group members: Dr Michael Ellison, Professor Neal Farwell, Professor John Pickard.
+Group members: Professor Michael Ellison, Professor Neal Farwell, Professor John Pickard.